Rehan3101/FceRecognition/README.md

 #Requirements
 1. High Speed Internet Connectivity(login system is cloud database based)
 2. RAM=8Gb
-3. screen size= 1400x650
+3. screen size= 1400x650(size greater than it can cause changes in UI as it is a desktop application(have a fixed geometry))
 4. Take Sample from the camera in laptop(not webcam). changes to do use web cam:
-1. studentdetails.py line 536         //{cap=cv2.VideoCapture(0)} 0 to 1 to use webcam
+1. studentdetails.py line 536         //{cap=cv2.VideoCapture(0)} change 0 to 1 to use webcam
 2. face_recognition.py line 160

 #Recomended Modules
 1. tkinter, tkcalender
-2. Face Recognition Module,
+2. Face Recognition Module,  //git clone https://github.com/ageitgey/face_recognition.git
 3. OpenCV// if errors shows for cv2 attribute face use **pip install opencv-contrib-python** and restart system.
 4. Pillow
 5. MySQL connector